METAL AIR WATER SYRINGE TIP

 NEW AIR WATER SYRINGE TIPS

-As you can see, new metal air water syringe tips start off looking very clean.
-The outside is polished with
+As you can see, new metal air water syringe tips begin with a very clean appearance.
+The outside has a

 OUTSIDE